alexcapstick/llm-elicited-priors/README.md

-# Using Large Language Models for Expert Prior Elicitation in Predictive Modelling
+# AutoElicit: Using Large Language Models for Expert Prior Elicitation in Predictive Modelling

-This is the repository corresponding to the paper [**Using Large Language Models for Expert Prior Elicitation in Predictive Modelling**](https://arxiv.org/abs/2411.17284) and contains the experimental code for reproducing the results in the paper and implementing the proposed method for new tasks.
+This is the repository corresponding to the paper [**AutoElicit: Using Large Language Models for Expert Prior Elicitation in Predictive Modelling**](https://arxiv.org/abs/2411.17284) and contains the experimental code for reproducing the results in the paper and implementing the proposed method for new tasks.
 This paper is [**summarised here**](https://alexcapstick.github.io/llm-elicited-priors.html).

 ## Installation